The first Steklov eigenvalue of planar graphs and beyond: Introduction

 We will abbreviate $\lambda_i(\cG, \delta \Omega)$ as $\lambda_i$ when the context is clear.
 In fact $\lambda_2 > 0$ as long as $\cG$ is connected.
 The Steklov eigenvalues can be characterized by the Rayleigh quotient.

 where

 and $1_{\delta \Omega}$ is the characteristic function on $\delta \Omega$.

-For $x,y \in V$, a trace connecting $x$ and $y$ is a sequence of edges $x = x_0 \sim x_1 \sim \cdot \sim x_{\ell} = y$ for some $\ell \in \NN$, where $u \sim v$ is a shorthand for $(u,v) \in E$ and $\ell$ is called the length of the trace.
-If the vertices in the trace are all distinct except possibly $x_0 = x_{\ell}$, then the trace is called a path.
+For $x,y \in V$, a walk connecting $x$ and $y$ is a sequence of edges $x = x_0 \sim x_1 \sim \cdot \sim x_{\ell} = y$ for some $\ell \in \NN$, where $u \sim v$ is a shorthand for $(u,v) \in E$ and $\ell$ is called the length of the walk.
+If the vertices in the walk are all distinct except possibly $x_0 = x_{\ell}$, then the walk is called a path.
 A closed path, namely $x_0 = x_{\ell}$, is called a cycle.
-The distance between two vertices $x$ and $y$ is the minimum of length of paths connecting $x$ and $y$.
+The distance between two vertices $x$ and $y$ is the minimum length of paths connecting $x$ and $y$.
 The diameter of a graph is the maximum distance over all pairs of vertices.
+The boundary diameter of a graph is the maximum distance over pairs of boundary vertices.
 We say a graph $\cG$ is connected if for any $x, y \in V$, there exists a path connecting $x$ and $y$.
-Tree is a connected graph without cycles.
+A tree is a connected graph without cycles.
 A graph is planar if it can be drawn in a plane without crossing edges.
 For any $x \in V$, the elements in the set $\{y \in V : x \sim y\}$ are called the neighbours of $x$.
 The number of neighbours of $x$ is denoted by $\deg(x)$ the vertex degree of $x$.

 The first main result is an upper bound estimate of the first Steklov eigenvalue of planar graphs.